 As we near the end of 2013, we look back on God’s grace on Desiring God.
-There’s a lot going on at Desiring God now, lots of plans for the future.
-Pastor John, when you think of the ministry of Desiring God, what’s happened in 2013, and what’s to come in 2014, what excites you?
+It’s been wonderful grace.
+There’s a lot going on at Desiring God now — lots of plans for the future.
+Pastor John, when you think of the ministry of Desiring God — what happened in 2013, and what’s to come in 2014 — what excites you?

-New leadership, we just made a new hire in web project development and I am excited about that, I am sure, will hear more about that soon.
-So I am real thankful that the leadership of DG is thinking strategically about the future, the kind of expertise that will be needed to maximize the impact of the web.
+I am also excited about new leadership.
+We just made a new hire in web project development and I am excited about that.
+I am sure we’ll hear more about that soon.
+So, I am really thankful that the leadership of Desiring God is thinking strategically about the future — the kind of expertise that will be needed to maximize the impact of the web.

-And another one that comes to mind is I love Desiring God’s way of thinking about money and marketing.
-We believe in a wartime lifestyle which is a little different than a simple lifestyle, although it implies measures of simplicity.
-We don’t like to be opulent.
-We want to be simple, but wartime means you think through your expenditures in personal living and in ministry living with a view to maximizing impact, not to maximize comfort.
 So all the royalties and honorariums that I make go right back into ministry.
 I don’t take any of them for myself.
 We give away for free everything online, almost 10,000 resources they tell me now, not just 5,000.
 We don’t sell them.
 We don’t require any registration for them, because we want to remove every possible obstacle.
-I just love just lavishly throwing glorious things out there for anybody, anywhere, anytime in the world to have them with the fewest impediments possible.
+I just love lavishly throwing glorious things out there for anybody, anywhere, anytime in the world to have them with the fewest impediments possible.

 We don’t advertise on the website.
-I could give all kinds of reasons for why I am glad about that, but there is no big bar of advertising over on the right hand side, which is a big way of making money that we don’t do for various reasons.
-And we just believe that focusing on the sovereign grace of God and the glories of Christ and the truth of the Bible creates joyful givers, because I think three million of our four million dollar budget comes through the participants who love us and give us gifts.
+I could give all kinds of reasons for why I am glad about that, but there is no big bar of advertising over on the right-hand side, which is a big way of making money that we don’t do for various reasons.
+We just believe that focusing on the sovereign grace of God, the glories of Christ, and the truth of the Bible creates joyful givers, because I think three million of our four-million-dollar budget comes through the participants who love us and give us gifts.
 So I am just thrilled.